delta-io/delta-docs/static/quickstart_docker/README.md

 ## Build the Image

+> Note, you can also download the image from https://go.delta.io/dockerhub

 1. Clone this repo
 2. Navigate to the cloned folder
 3. Navigate to the `quickstart_docker` folder